-Maryland's Greenbelt was the predominant green suburb development.
-This was due to its close proximity to Washington, DC.
-Construction cost overruns undermined the implementation of the Greenhills and Greendale garden cities to some degree.
+Of the 3 New Deal-era green suburbs, Maryland's Greenbelt was the predominant project.
+This was due to its close proximity to the nation's capital.
+Construction cost overruns had undermined the implementation of Ohio's Greenhills and Wisconsin's Greendale to some degree.
 Greenbelt, on the other hand, was built (pretty much) as planned.

-The bulk of these two structures had 1 level, with the Theatre having a basement heating plant.
+The bulk of these structures had 1 level, with a movie theater having a basement heating plant.
 There were also small upper level offices in each building, as well as a freestanding Police & Fire Station / Auto Repair Garage and Co-op Service Station.
-When fully leased, the shopping hub housed around fourteen stores and services.
+When fully leased, the shopping hub housed around 14 stores and services.

-On December 15, 1937 the first cash register ringup at the Greenbelt Co-op Food Store took place.
-This was followed by the beginning of business at a Co-op Variety Store, Drug Store, Barber Shop, Beauty Shop and Furniture Store.
-The single-screen Greenbelt Theatre showed its first feature in September 1938.
+The first transaction at the Greenbelt Co-op Food Store took place on December 15, 1937.
+This was followed by the grand openings of a Co-op Variety Store, Drug Store, Barber Shop, Beauty Shop and Furniture Store.
+The single-screen Greenbelt Theatre showed its first feature September 21, 1938.

-By 1949 Congressional decree, America's three federally-owned-and-operated green suburbs were sold to residents or to the highest bidder.
+By decree of a 1949 Congressional bill, America's 3 federally-owned-and-operated green suburbs were sold to residents or to the highest bidder.
 In the case of Greenbelt, the main transaction closed December 31, 1952.

 GREENBELT CENTER was added to the National Register of Historic Places in November 1980.
-National Historic Landmark status was achieved in February 1997.
-Known today as ROOSEVELT CENTER, the complex, at the center of the "Old Greenbelt" historic area, houses around thirteen stores and services.
+National Historic Landmark status was bestowed in February 1997.
+Known today as ROOSEVELT CENTER, the complex, at the center of the "Old Greenbelt" historic area, houses around 13 stores and services.

 Library of Congress /Prints and Photographs Online Catalog / http://www.loc.gov/pictures/